• Home |

 Disadvantages

 The 338 Lapua is not a home defense round.
 It will penetrate multiple walls of sheet rock and even brick or concrete walls.
-Unless your closest neighbor is 5 miles away, using a 338 Lapua Mag for home defense is not a good idea.
+Unless your closest neighbor is at least 5 miles away, using a 338 Lapua Mag for home defense is unsafe.
+Its deafening report and kicked-by-a-mule recoil wouldn't be of any help during a home invasion, either.

 Pros and Cons